tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What would satisfaction look like?** It's not even about the Aegis, it's about the storylines.
 EG vs OpTic would be the highest stakes Sumail-ppd showdown to date.
 EG vs OG could either be 7Mad's Austerlitz or Waterloo.
 And of course, EG vs VGJ.Storm=Hassanbowl.

-Anything short of a scorched earth loser's bracket run in which EG personally executes every last punk would just be a missed opportunity for *The DPC* season 1 finale.
+Anything short of a scorched earth loser's bracket run in which EG personally eliminates every last punk would just be a missed opportunity for *The DPC* season 1 finale.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/opticbanner.png" alt="Banner"></p>